-$\underline{Restricted}$ - This category represents constraints imposed on net assets by external creditors, grantors, contributors, laws or regulations of other governments, or law through constitutional provision or enabling legislation.
+Restricted - This category represents constraints imposed on net position by external creditors, grantors, contributors, laws or regulations of other governments, or law through constitutional provision or enabling legislation.
+For the year ended September 30, 2013, restricted net position for the Andalusia City Board of Education include \$1,124,504 for capital projects, \$798,414 for debt service, and \$522,097 for special revenue funds.

-Unrestricted - This category represents net assets that are not subject to externally imposed stipulations and are available for any purpose.
+Unrestricted - This category represents net position that is not subject to externally imposed stipulations and is available for any purpose.